Wignesh/js-img-compressor/README.md

 # js-img-compressor
-JavaScript Image Compressor on the fly
+JavaScript Image Compressor On The Go